Kaurin/DSSS/Readme.md

 #### Optional installation and usage of the "Dark Souls Backup Recovery" script (dsbr.ps1)

 Install:
-* To install the DSBR, just right click -> Open in powershell
+* To install the DSBR, just right click -> Open in powershell.
+This installs the right-click menu.

 Normal usage (if installed as explained above)
 * **ENSURE THAT DARK SOULS IS NOT RUNNING**
-* **Also, kill the dsss.ps1 window if it's running**
 * Right-click any .dsbak file, and you should see various options:
+    * "Recover Dark Souls backup" :
+        * Creates a backup of the current save file
-    * "Recover Dark Souls backup" : Recovers the .sl2.dsbak file in place of the save
+        * Recovers the .sl2.dsbak file in place of the save
+        * Starts Dark Souls (Prepare to Die Edition)
     * "Mark as SAFE": Appends "-SAFE" to the file.
 Example: `2017-09-30__13-33-DRAKS0005-SAFE.sl2.dsbak`
     * "Mark as BOSS": Appends "-BOSS" to the file.
 Example: `2017-09-28__05-39-DRAKS0005-BOSS.sl2.dsbak`
     * "Delete old DS backups": Deletes all but 3 autosaves and 5 "SAFE" saves.
 Ignores "BOSS" saves.